timetoleafs/radiodelay4bowen/index.md

 The following is for PCs/Windows machines.

-For Mac, you can use this method (http://www.silentway.com/forum/how-sync-radio-tv-simulcast-simple-free-method).
+For Mac, you can use <a href="http://www.silentway.com/forum/how-sync-radio-tv-simulcast-simple-free-method">this method</a>.
 I haven't tested, but thought I'd include it anyways as a fellow Mac user.

 Apologies Linux users, I don't have a method for you, but if you're using Linux, something tells me you're more than capable of finding a way ;)